How Do I Prepare My Child?

 - For astigmatism: That's when her eye isn’t shaped the way it should be, so everything looks blurry to some degree.

 - For amblyopia: One eye is weaker than the other because the brain area for one eye didn’t fully develop.

 - How the eyes move

 - To make sure the eyes are lined up right

 - How the eyes react to changes in light and darkness

-If your pediatrician or family doctor suspects an eye problem, he’ll refer you to a pediatric eye doctor.
+If your pediatrician or family doctor suspects an eye problem, you'll be referred to a pediatric eye doctor.
 Early diagnosis of childhood eye disease is crucial to effective treatment.

 The game, also called the Random E's Visual Acuity Test, is a good option for kids who can’t read yet.
 The child is asked to identify the direction that the letter "E" opens to by holding out three or four fingers to mimic the letter "E." You can practice this test at home before your appointment.